Heterogeneous Synthetic Learner for Panel Data: Theory

-It is clear from Lemma \ref{lm:sc} that the convergence rate of one-sided synthetic estimator of potential outcome $Y_{i,t}(0)$ is determined by the number of control units $n$ and the length of the post-experiment period $T_1$ for fitting one-side SC.
-Similarly, the convergence rate of one-sided synthetic estimator of potential outcome $Y_{j,t}(1)$ is determined by the number of treated units $m$ and the length of the post-experiment period $T_1$ for fitting one-side SC.
-Based on Lemma \ref{lm:sc}, we can quantify the estimation errors of ITE as stated .
-Built upon this, we are able to show the convergence rate for Heterogeneous Two-side Synthetic X-Learner (H2SL) in Theorem \ref{thm2} with following assumptions.
+It is clear from Lemma \ref{lm:sc} that the convergence rate of one-side synthetic estimator of potential outcomes is determined by the length of the pre-experiment period $T_0$ for fitting one-side SC models.
+Based on Lemma \ref{lm:sc}, we can quantify the estimation errors of ITE as stated in Algorithm \ref{algo_ite}.
+Built upon this, we are able to show the convergence rate for Heterogeneous Two-side Synthetic X-Learner (H2SXL) in Theorem \ref{thm:H2SXL}.

 \begin{assumption} Assume $\Delta_{i,t} = \tau(\boldsymbol{x}_{i}) + \overline{\epsilon}_{i,t}$, where $ \overline{\epsilon}_{i,t}$ are independent given $\boldsymbol{X}_{i}=\boldsymbol{x}$, with $\mathbb{E}\left[\overline{\epsilon}_{i,t} \mid \boldsymbol{X}_{i}=\boldsymbol{x}\right]=0$ and $\operatorname{Var}\left[\overline{\epsilon}_{i,t} \mid \boldsymbol{X}_{i}=\boldsymbol{x}\right] \leq \sigma^{2}<\infty$. \end{assumption}